 Recent developments in brain imaging and brain stimulation allow, more than ever, functional study of the living human brain.
 Despite this advance, there are still only tenuous connections between the results of human studies and those of experimental studies in other mammals, which can provide the most detailed information about the cellular processes and neural circuits of the brain.

 The Brain Systems research theme addresses this problem by conducting parallel investigations in rodents, monkeys and humans.
-A key strategy will be to develop measures of simple behaviours (e.g., shifting of visual attention, prediction of movement trajectories, and perceptual decisions on discrete sensory events).
-In humans, these tasks will be performed in brain imaging and stimulation experiments; in rodents and nonhuman primates, they will be done during electrode-array recordings from brain cells.
+A key strategy is to develop measures of simple behaviours (e.g. shifting of visual attention, prediction of movement trajectories, and perceptual decisions on discrete sensory events).
+In humans, these tasks are performed in brain imaging and stimulation experiments; in rodents and nonhuman primates, they are done during electrode-array recordings from brain cells.

 In humans, combining brain stimulation and imaging allows us to target specific brain areas and trace their system-wide influence on neural activity.
-For example, we can stimulate primary sensory areas and measure propagation of neural activity to other areas while the brain is at “rest” and during action.
-In other experiments we will stimulate high-level “executive” areas critical for integrative functions, and trace the effects on lower level sensory and motor areas.
-In rodents and monkeys parallel investigations will be undertaken by microstimulation of local circuits via implanted electrodes and by using the new method of optogenetic modulation, in which light sensitive molecules are incorporated into brain cells, allowing neural activation by laser stimulation.
-Concurrent recordings or neuronal activity will be made via electrode arrays implanted in both sensory and executive cortical areas, allowing us to examine how activity in networks of neurons underlies integrative functions.
+For example, we can stimulate primary sensory areas and measure propagation of neural activity to other areas while the brain is at ‘rest’ and during action.
+In other experiments we are stimulating high-level ‘executive’ areas critical for integrative functions, and trace the effects on lower level sensory and motor areas.
+In rodents and monkeys parallel investigations are being undertaken by micro-stimulation of local circuits via implanted electrodes and by using the new method of optogenetic modulation, in which light sensitive molecules are incorporated into brain cells, allowing neural activation by laser stimulation.
+Concurrent recordings or neuronal activity are being made via electrode arrays implanted in both sensory and executive cortical areas, allowing us to examine how activity in networks of neurons underlies integrative functions.